Getting children to behave how we want them to can be tricky.

 - Variable Ratio: Reinforcement follows a behavior after an unpredictable number of times a behavior occurs.

 In parenting, if reinforcement is the primary strategy for behavior modification, parents often jump between different schedules.
 And while this may work for some children and some behaviors, it may not work for others.
 There are several factors that play into the type of reinforcement schedule that will work best, including the child’s temperament, parenting style, mental challenges, and the specific behaviors that need to be reinforced or extinguished.
-Although continuous is the most effective for supporting wanted behaviors quickly, it can also cause those behaviors to stop when reinforcement stops.
-Switching to a variable ratio after an initial period of continuous reinforcement can create long term effectiveness for maintaining positive behaviors.
+Although continuous is most effective for supporting wanted behaviors quickly, it can also cause those behaviors to stop when reinforcement stops.
+Switching to a variable ratio after an initial period of continuous reinforcement can create long-term effectiveness for maintaining positive behaviors.

 Incorporating any reinforcement schedule requires planning and patience.
 Parents must also be clear on the expectations of their children.
 Things such as “be good” do not give children any clarity of what they need to do or not do.
 When children understand why a specific behavior is good, they will be more motivated to succeed through effort and action.
 This approach ultimately lines up with the growth mindset theory.
 Additionally, using rewards that a child sees as valuable is vital.